Jaymian-Lee/VerzamelwoedV2/README.md

 Here's an organized project structure for your Verzamelwoede V2 project:

+-**Caution!**: This MVC project was developed using a Code-First approach.

 - **Controllers**: Handle incoming HTTP requests and manage the application's logic.
     - `CollectionsController`: Manages operations related to collections.
     - `CategoriesController`: Handles category-related actions.